The conference

 Technical and systemic perspectives from industry and business

 Electric car batteries can do more than just move cars!
-From an economic and ecological perspective, it makes sense to use electric vehicle batteries for grid stabilisation in the future.
-By 2030, a controllable potential of up to one hundred gigawatts could already emerge, which is far more than the power of all current storage types combined.
+From an economic and ecological point of view, it makes sense to use electric vehicle batteries for grid stabilisation in the future.
+By 2030, there could be a controllable potential of up to one hundred gigawatts, which is far more than the output of all current storage types combined.

 With vehicle-to-grid and vehicle-to-home, the battery of an electric vehicle is not only charged, but also discharged.
-The designation changes depending on the goal being pursued.
-With vehicle-to-grid, energy is stored from the battery when the power grid needs it, e.g. to replace renewable generation, for local grid stabilisation or to provide balancing power.
-Vehicle-to-home (or vehicle-to-building), on the other hand, means that the vehicle battery is used to either consume more energy locally from the own PV system, to provide an emergency power supply or to reduce the load peaks of electricity consumers.
+The term changes depending on the objective being pursued.
+With vehicle-to-grid, energy is stored from the battery when the power grid needs it, e.g. to replace renewable generation, stabilise the local grid or provide balancing power.
+Vehicle-to-home (or vehicle-to-building) in turn means that the vehicle battery is used to either consume more energy locally from the vehicle’s own PV system, provide an emergency power supply or reduce the peak loads of electricity consumers.
 If you are also working on these concepts, we look forward to welcoming you.

 Smart charging means that a vehicle is charged when this is particularly favorable.
 This can mean, for example, that a surplus of (locally generated) green electricity is available or that there is currently too much energy available in the power grid.
 Conversely, this also means that charging is reduced or interrupted when electricity is currently in short supply.